 Safety and health in the workplace

-The magnitude of each risk is determined on the basis of the seriousness and probability of the potential consequences.
-The more serious the consequence and the more probable the event, the greater is the risk.
-Risks can be classified using, for example, the matrix below into negligible, tolerable, moderate, significant and intolerable risks.
+The extent of the risk is determined based on the severity and probability of the consequences from the event.
+The more serious the consequence and the more likely the event, the greater the risk.
+Risks can be categorised, for example, by using the table below and the following scale:

 |Unlikely||1 Negligible risk||2 Tolerable risk||3 Moderate risk|